MicrosoftDocs/memdocs/windows-365/business-enterprise-comparison.md

 # required metadata
 title: Compare Windows 365 Business and Enterprise
 titleSuffix:
-description: What are the differences between Windows 365 Enterprise and Business?
+description: What are the differences between Windows 365 Business and Enterprise?
 keywords:
 author: ErikjeMS
 ms.author: erikje